mohamedfareedsaber/app-E-commerce/README.md

 # app-E-commerce
-this is 30% for backend
+This is 30% of the backend